-Executive pay ratios for our largest companies were laid before Parliament yesterday.
+The revised Corporate Governance Code was published in July 2018, and includes executive pay ratios.
 What is behind this move and do they work?
 Here's a quick summary of what you really need to know:

-- Listed companies with over 250 employees will be required to publish their ‘pay ratio’ – this is the ratio between CEO and average worker remuneration.
-Exact details of the calculation are still to be defined.
+- Listed companies with over 250 employees will be required to publish their ‘pay ratio’ – this is the ratio between CEO remuneration (Single Total Figure on Remuneration) and average worker remuneration (based on FTE total remuneration, gender pay gap data, or other appropriate calculations).

 - This forms part of new regulations aimed at holding businesses to account - and part of a government strategy to further strengthen the UK’s reputation for good corporate governance and create a world-class place to do business.

-- If approved, the regulations will take effect from 1 January 2019 - and so we will start to see pay ratios published in 2020.
+- The regulations will take effect from 1 January 2019 - and so we will start to see pay ratios published in 2020.
 It is likely to affect around 900 companies.

-- Ratios are one of a number of proposals affecting pay in the proposed regulations – including a requirement to show how employee and other stakeholder views have been accounted for, and how an increase in share price will affect executive incentive plans.
+- Ratios are one of a number of aspects affecting pay in the new regulations – including a requirement to show how employee and other stakeholder views have been accounted for, and how an increase in share price will affect executive incentive plans.

-- Pay ratios are on the horizon for private companies too - a review led by James Wates will publish recommendations later this week.
-This proposed voluntary code for large private companies is likely to include pay ratios, and will be subject to a consultation period.
+- Pay ratios are on the horizon for private companies too - a review led by James Wates proposed governance principles for large private companies in June 2018.
+This voluntary code is now under consultation and includes CEO pay ratios.

 - There are arguments for high executive pay – as the world of work changes, top jobs become bigger and more complex and we need to be competitive when competing in the talent market.
 When exceptional leaders drive successful business, the welfare of our whole society benefits (see our article).